jihor/step-by-step-mapper/README.md

 * `end()` - a command marking the end of pipeline

+* `useCustomVisitor()` - a command allowing the use of a custom Visitor (the class that actually traverses the pipeline and invokes the transformations).
+By default, converter uses the `DefaultVisitor` which fails on the first exception - a reasonable thing to do in production.
+However, when testing, it's often desirable to aggregate all mapping faults at the expense of performance.
+And there is a special Visitor for this - the `ExceptionAggregatingVisitor` - that aggregates all faults on the pipeline and throws them as one exception at the end of transformation.

+    Attributes:
+    - visitorSupplier: `Supplier<Visitor>`

+* `build()` - a command to build the Converter
 #### Registry
 **ConverterRegistry** can hold converters for `[SourceType, TargetType]` pairs.
 See tests in `ru.jihor.mapper.tests.*registry*` packages for usage examples.